HOME PAGE

 Pure-fusion devices Uranium hydride implosion

-Volume I, Part I. Includes the front matter and a description of fission and fusion weapon physics, fuels, and weapon design and detonation principles.
-Part II. describes the technology of postwar U.S. fission weapons development, comprising the application of specific materials and design techniques.
+Volume I includes the front matter and a description of fission and fusion weapon physics, fuels, and weapon design and detonation principles.
+It now also includes what was in Volume II in Swords of Armageddon version one : the technology of postwar U.S. fission weapons development, comprising the application of specific materials and design techniques.
 These include improvements in high explosives; levitation and composition; the use of uranium hydride and uranium-233; hollow cores; interchangeability; linear implosion; tamper and reflector improvements; the development of internal and external neutron sources (initiators); and the development of boosted pits and primaries.

-Volumes II, III and IV describe the development and testing of thermonuclear weapons between 1942 and the fall of 1957.
+Volumes II, III, and IV, and describe the development and testing of thermonuclear weapons between 1942 and the fall of 1957.
 These sections are written chronologically, and discuss several topics in parallel, including design advances in "clean" and dirty weapons; weapons testing; the debate over sharing of information with U.S. allies; and interface problems between weapons and their delivery vehicles.

 · The development of fission and fusion weapons by the Los Alamos Scientific Laboratory